 And that is only a little taste of what Cordillera Blanca has to offer.
 If you’re interested in visiting, I encourage you to read our guide about this Peruvian outdoor heaven on our website.

 Huacachina in South America is an incredible sight.
 This Peruvian town is surrounded by glorious sand dunes and as the sun sets locals and holidaymakers relaxing by the lagoon can hear the screams and laughter of backpackers taking the ride of their lives in the back of the 4X4.

 Sledging, boarding (and for the more adventurous), skiing are the main attractions in Huacachina but you can forget falling on icy snow, you are fleeing down sand!
 Huacachina sandboarding tours typically include attempting to board down the dunes then a bumpy yet exhilarating drive up and down the hills.

 Huacachina is also a lot of fun as darkness falls, ever partied in a lagoon?
 Most backpackers head to Huacafuckingchina for cocktails and local entertainment then on to Casa de Arena for some dancing (weekends).
 The best stop for lunch and smoothies is Bananas Adventures hostel, this place also has a swimming pool to help soothe the hangover.
 Huacachina is small, the next biggest town is Ica where you will find supermarkets, banks with ATMs and real life.

 Read more about Things to See and do Peru.

-Do you have any other suggestions on places to visit in South America?
-If so please leave a comment below.
 You will find various other suggestions in the first part of this series and you can use the menu below to navigate there.